AllenInstitute/AllenSDK/doc_template/data_api_client.rst

         bp.cache_stimulus = False           # change to True to download the stimulus file bp.neuronal_model_id = 464137111    # get this from the web site
         bp.cache_data(neuronal_model_id, working_directory='neuronal_model')

-This example will download a neuronal model to the working directory.
-More information about running these models is available on the `perisomatic biophysical models <./biophysical_perisomatic_script.html>`_ page.

 The API class
 -------------